 Create a Mapping for Filter Transformation in Informatica

 In order to create a new mapping for Informatica Filter Transformation, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
 This will open the Mapping Name window as shown below.
 Here, you have to write a unique name for this mapping (m_Filter_Transformation) and click OK button.

 TIP: Please refer Informatica Mapping article to understand the steps involved in creating Mapping.

 Next, Drag and drop the [Dim Products] and [fact Internet Sales] source definitions from Sources folder to the mapping designer.
 Once you drag the source, PowerCenter Designer will automatically create the default transformation called source qualifier as we shown below.

 Once you click on the Create.. option, Create Transformation window will be opened as shown below.
-Please select the Filter Transformation from drop down list and specify the unique name (fil_SalesAmount) for this transformation and click on Create button
+Please select the Filter Transformation from the drop-down list and specify the unique name (fil_SalesAmount) for this transformation and click on Create button

 Once you click on the Create button, filter transformation will be added to the mapping designer.
-In order to filter the records by expression, filter Transformation requires some data so, we have to connect the Source definition with the transformation using Autolink.. option (or select and Drag required fields).
+In order to filter the records by an expression, filter Transformation requires some data.
+So, we have to connect the Source definition with the transformation using Autolink.. option (or select and Drag required fields).

-- Rename: This button will help you to rename the filter transformation to more meaningful name.
+- Rename: This button will help you to rename the filter transformation to a more meaningful name.